 - Energy, Combustion and Electricity Efficiency – Reducing emissions from agricultural operations and infrastructure through energy and fuel efficiency and system and operational improvements.

 Brief descriptions on individual climate-smart conservation activities are outlined below.
-New activities will be added as science, innovation and quantification methodologies advance.
+New activities will be evaluated as science, innovation and quantification approaches advance.

 NRCS is continually evaluating and updating our climate-smart mitigation activities to ensure the latest science and quantifiable benefits are reflected.
-This may include the temporary addition of prioritized activities that will be available as they undergo further evaluation.
 The list will continue to be updated to reflect the latest science and any practice modifications.

 Mitigation Categories